jdiienno/JeffsAESSuite/README.txt

 Download jeffsAESSuite.py and drop it into your project in a place where you can import it.
 I would suggest putting it in the root file, as that's the easiest method.

 In your script import jeffsAESSuite.
 Now you can use the AES Suite.

+For University of Delaware class 21S-CPEG672-610 Assignment 2, the encrypted images are saved in the "Encrypted Images" folder at github.com/jdiienno/JeffsAESSuite.
+The passwords are saved in the file "passwords.txt" also at github.com/jdiienno/JeffsAESSuite.
+AES mode is stated in the encrypted file name (i.e. ECB mode was used to create the encrypted image saved as 'ecbEncrypt.png')

 Please only use .png Images.
 I have only tested this with .png files, so I am unsure if it will work with other types of image files.